cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

 > Use NVD3 instead of stock D3.

 ## Cloudant
-*Disclaimer: Cloudant hired me to build HiNsight so I'm not unbiased.*
+*Disclaimer: Cloudant hired me to build hind-cite so I'm not unbiased.*
 At the heart of a data-based website is the data.
 In this case, I built [a scraper in Python](https://github.com/rr326/HNScraper) (gevent, requests, BeautifulSoup) that scrapes the first two pages of HackerNews every 5 minutes.
 But where to store the data?